Felix-Kariuki/CoinRanker/README.md

 - [SwiftData](https://developer.apple.com/documentation/combine) - SwiftData offers an expressive and lightweight API for modeling and persisting your app's data using pure Swift code

 ## Challenges && Solutions
-1. Due to sometimes hitting the rate limit while using the free apikey/ (when not using the apikey) , I added a view more button incase you haddent fetched all the 10 coins so once limit is ended you can promt viewMore to view the remaining coins without scrolling up and down to relaunch the pagination
+1. Due to sometimes hitting the rate limit while using the free apikey/ (when not using the apikey) , I added a view more button incase you had not fetched all the 10 coins so once limit is ended you can prompt viewMore to view the remaining coins without scrolling up and down to relaunch the pagination

 ## 👨🏾‍💻 Author